 Make the oatmeal cookie base.
 Whisk all the dry ingredients together first in a medium-sized bowl.
 For mixing the wet ingredients, you can use either a hand mixer or a stand mixer that is fitted with a paddle attachment.

 Make the chocolate pecan fudge layer.
-Add all of the ingredients—except the chopped pecans—to a medium-size heavy-bottom saucepan.
+Add all of the ingredients—except the chopped pecans—to a medium-sized heavy-bottom saucepan.
 If you prefer, you can use a double boiler instead.

 Continuously stir it all together over medium heat until the mixture has melted and is smooth in texture.
 Add in the chopped pecans, then remove from heat.